 These easy chocolate Greek yogurt banana muffins are sweet, flavorful, super moist, and require just one bowl to make.
-Take advantage of over-ripe bananas with these chocolate-y, bakery-style favorites!
+Take advantage of over-ripe bananas with these super chocolate-y, bakery-style favorites!

-about these chocolate banana muffins
+Easy chocolate Greek yogurt banana muffins

 I made a couple of adjustments for the ingredients on hand, and could not be happier with the results.
 Ripe bananas and creamy Greek yogurt combine in a one-bowl batter to create super flavorful, gently-domed muffins with an incredibly tender, moist crumb.

 Tinged with a red hue from the natural cocoa, these muffins aren’t overtly chocolate-y, yet it’s a lovely complement to the banana.
 The cocoa and banana flavors intensify over time (although these didn’t last more than a couple of days in our house).